walters-skn/info2180-project1/README.md

 # INFO2180 Project 1

- This is Project 1 for Michaelet-C Walters
+This is Project 1 for Michaelet Walters